Contact Us for a Free Consultation 630-481-6633

-Who Gets to Keep the House After A Divorce?
-What is Marital Property?
+Who Gets to Keep the House After a Divorce?
+What Is Marital Property?

-Who Gets to Keep the House After A Divorce?
+Who Gets to Keep the House After a Divorce?

 During a marriage, couples make countless financial decisions.
 When spouses seek a divorce, those decisions, and the property acquired, must be divided.
 Illinois is considered an “equitable property” state, meaning property distribution after a divorce will not be divided equally, instead it will be distributed equitably.
 Upon divorce, property is separated into what is considered “marital” property and “non-marital” property.
 In Illinois, it is important to understand this distinction in order to properly distribute property during a divorce.

-What is Marital Property?
+What Is Marital Property?

 In Illinois, marital property includes any property or asset that has been purchased during a marriage.
 It is presumed that property acquired during the marriage is martial property and the spouse seeking to have the property be deemed non-marital must prove that the property is truly non-marital.
 When determining whether property is marital, courts look at the nature of the property, rather than who holds legal title.
 For example, retirement accounts are considered martial property, even if one spouse holds legal title to it.
 If property is deemed “marital,” it will be split among the spouses.

-What is Non-Marital Property?
+What Is Non-Marital Property?

 In Illinois, non-martial property includes: